ShingoFukuyama/WKWebViewTips/README.md

 Otherwise, if you are not afraid of using private API, try [lemonmojo/WKWebView-Screenshot](https://github.com/lemonmojo/WKWebView-Screenshot).

-## Xcode 6.1 doesn't indicate precise memory usage for WKWebView
+## Xcode 6.1 and above doesn't indicate precise memory usage for WKWebView

 As of Xcode 6.1, it indicates lower memory usage than is actually used.

 ## `window.webkit.messageHandlers` won't work on some websites
 Some websites somehow override JavaScript's `window.webkit`.
 To prevent this issue, you should cache this to a variable before a website's content starts loading. `WKUserScriptInjectionTimeAtDocumentStart` can help you.

 ## Cookie saving sometimes failed
 Are cookies synced between `NSHTTPCookie` and `WKWebView` at some point?